-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, each agency uses the following to calculate your score:

-- Payment History - Do you have any payments later than 30 days?
+- History of Payments - Do you have any payments later than 30 days?

-- Your Credit Card Balances - How many accounts do you have, and how much do you owe on them?
+- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
-The results are added up and distilled into a single number.
+The result is a single number: your credit score.
 Credit scores range from 300 to 800.
-Higher is better.
-Most home buyers these days have a score above 620.
+Higher scores are better.
+Most home buyers have a score above 620.

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your credit score, you have to know your score and make sure that the reports from each agency are correct.
+Before you can improve your FICO score, you have to know your score and ensure that the reports from each reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
-Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+For a reasonable fee, you can quickly get your FICO from all three reporting agencies, along with your credit report.
+They also provide information and tools that can help you improve your FICO score.

 You can get a federally-mandated free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.